-TO ALL WHOM IT MAY CONCERN: Corporal of 3 hovisions of the renance Let Regiment July Septe W. J. as a TESTIMONIAL OF HONEST AND FAITHFUL SERVICE. is hereby Honorably Discharged from the United States Army by reason fer 457 Tol 1919 da Muntich Plazence V. Lerkley was born in thadlotte (o), in the State of Verginia, and when enlisted was 18 years of age, by occupation a Farmer had the eyes The hair, Muddycomplexion, and was 5 feet 7 / Linches in height.
-Biven under my hand at Fort Lies, Lesas 18 day of forember one thousand nine hundred and finetien
+Discharge from AT ALAIR TO ALL WHOM IT MAY CONCERN: akley 69863 is to (Vertify. ronance Alt Regimen consions W.O.G. as a TESTIMONIAL OF HONEST AND FAITHFUL SERVICE. is hereby HONORABLY DISCHARGED from the UNITED STATES ARMY by reason Digig da Meenlich Carkley. was born , in the -State of Vergenera, and when (0) years of age, by occupation a Larmer enlisted was Luddycomplexion, and was hair 7 / Linches in height.
+Given under my hand at. forember one thousand nine hundred and